ADM228/Genecyzer/README.md

 Written in C++ with the [SFML framework](https://sfml-dev.org), it is (theoretically lmao) available on Windows, MacOS and Linux.

+## This specific branch is only for fast dev time

+- It will only just barely work
+- The progress will be ported to `master` later, but only after moving to SFML 3 and adequately finishing libriff
+- The codebase of this specific branch is going to be complete spaghetti

 ### Features

 - None